wangpinggl/TREQS/README.md

 - This repository is a pytorch implementation of the TREQS model for Question-to-SQL generation proposed in our WWW'20 paper:
 [Text-to-SQL Generation for Question Answering on Electronic Medical Records](http://dmkd.cs.vt.edu/papers/WWW20.pdf).

 -In this work, we also created a large-scale dataset MIMICSQL for Question-to-SQL task in healthcare domain.
 The MIMICSQL dataset is provided in folder [mimicsql_data](https://github.com/wangpinggl/TREQS/tree/master/mimicsql_data) in this repository.
 More details about MIMICSQL dataset are provided below.

 ## Dataset
 MIMICSQL is created based on the publicly available real-world [Medical Information Mart for Intensive Care III (MIMIC III)](https://mimic.physionet.org/gettingstarted/access/) dataset.

+- ```Database:``` We extracted five categories of information for 46,520 patients, including demographics, laboratory tests, diagnosis, procedures and prescriptions, and prepared a specific table for each category separately.
+These tables compose a relational patient database where tables are linked through patient ID and admission ID.

-MIMICSQL has two subsets, in which the first set is composed of template questions (machine generated), while the second consists of natural language questions (human annotated).
+- ```Questions:``` MIMICSQL has two subsets, in which the first set is composed of template questions (machine generated), while the second consists of natural language questions (human annotated).
+Generally, each template question is rephrased as one natural language question.
+Recently, we add more natural language questions for a subset of template questions.
+Readers are refered to get more detailed information for question generation and basic statistics of MIMICSQL dataset.

+-```Example:``` Here we provide a data sample in MIMICSQL to illustrate the meaning of each element.

 ## Usuage